SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 All Race Assistants can be temporarily instructed with a couple of voice commands to be quite.
 If you want Elisa to start muted, you can request that by supplying *true* for the *raceAssistantMuted* parameter.
 If you want Elisa to become active again later on, you can request this using the voice command "You can talk again." or the "Unmute" trigger below.

 With *trackAutomation* you can supply a function to enable or disable [location dependend actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter#track-automations) for your current session.
 The *onOffFunction* may be ommited, if you only want to enable or disable location dependend actions for all your sessions.
 The also optional *initialState* must be either "On" or "Off" (default is "Off") and for *onOffFunction* unary and binary functions are supported.
 The function will be bound to a plugin action.
+Very similar is the parameter *trackMapping* which lets you enable or disable track mapping.
+Default is *On* here.
+Using a controller function to manually handle this might be very useful when mapping non-closed tracks like Rally stages or hill climb tracks.

 Similar as for Cato, you can use the following parameters to trigger some of Elisas service without using voice commands: